top of page

 3. Reclaim Your Internal Space

-One of the fastest ways to interrupt fawning is to re-occupy your body.
+One of the fastest ways to interrupt fawning is to re-occupy your body — to come back into yourself before responding.

 Try this: